andreasolden/simulate_triple_difference/README.md

 Data Availability and Provenance Statements
 ----------------------------

 The data is the Population Survey in their fourth interview month, in the Merged Outgoing Rotation Group, from 1979 to 1999.
 The data can be accessed, with descriptions, from https://www.nber.org/research/data/current-population-survey-cps-data-nber.
 The data was downloaded 19 November 2020 from: https://data.nber.org/morg/annual/.
-A copy of the data is provided as part of this archive
+A copy of the data is provided as part of this archive in r_scripts/data/raw_data

 Datafiles:  `morg79.dta`-`morg99.dta`